Toyota Avanza: Vietnam

-Bangladesh

-The Bangladesh market Veloz was launched together with the Avanza and Raize on 5 June 2022, it is offered in a sole variant, powered by a 1.5-litre 2NR-VE engine, with CVT as standard.

-Malaysia

-The Malaysian market Veloz was introduced on 18 October 2022, which replaced the F650 series Avanza.
-It is assembled at the Perodua plant in Rawang, Selangor.
-The model is equipped with daytime running lights instead of front halogen fog lights.
-Available in a single grade, Toyota Safety Sense (with additional adaptive cruise control) is standard.

-GCC

-The Veloz for GCC markets was launched in UAE on 5 February 2023, which replaced the F650 series Avanza.
-Locally positioned as an "SUV", it is offered in sole GX grade level, with CVT and Toyota Safety Sense as standard.

 Daihatsu Xenia

 The third-generation Xenia was launched at the 28th Gaikindo Indonesia International Auto Show on 11 November 2021.
 Contrary to the previous generations, the Xenia received a differentiated front fascia.
-Grade levels available are 1.3 M, 1.3 X, 1.3 R, and 1.5 R. Astra Daihatsu Styling (ADS) package with aero kits and other accessories is available for the R grade, while the flagship 1.5 R is available with optional advanced driver-assistance systems package branded as Advanced Safety Assist (ASA).
+Grade levels available are 1.3 M, 1.3 X, 1.3 R, and 1.5 R.

+Astra Daihatsu Styling (ADS) package with aero kits and other accessories is available for the R grade, while the flagship 1.5 R is available with optional advanced driver-assistance systems package branded as Advanced Safety Assist (ASA).

+The ADS package was updated on 24 July 2024, with additional two-tone colour, body kit, and chrome accents on the front and rear bumper garnishes..